mfractor/mfractor.content/ADB for Xamarin Developers/readme.md

 Managing applications installed on an Android can usually be managed from the Android UI, with your apps deployed for debugging using the IDE.
 There are a few advanced situations where using ADB can give you more options or get you out of a tight spot.

 ### Installing
 The main reason I tend to use adb install is if I have a release build that I want to test before uploading to the Google Play Store.
-It's such a pain when you get rejected from the store because the app crashes on launch and they don't accept "the debug build works on my phone" as an excuse
+It's such a pain when you get rejected from the store because the app crashes on launch and they don't accept "the debug build works on my phone" as an excuse.

 e.g. `adb install /my/package.apk`

 ![installing an app using adb install](img/install.png)

  ### Uninstall
- If you're having problems with Visual Studio installing a new build to your device, even if you've deleted it, the uninstall command is the easiest way to make sure the app in completely gone
+ If you're having problems with Visual Studio installing a new build to your device, even if you've deleted it, the uninstall command is the easiest way to make sure the app in completely gone.

-e.g. `adb uninstall com.mycompany.mypackagename,`
+e.g. `adb uninstall com.mycompany.mypackagename`

 ![uninstalling an app using adb uninstall](img/uninstall.png)